shahana-ibrahim/shahana-ibrahim.github.io/_pages/about.md

 # **Research**

-The rise of AI techniques open the door to unimaginable opportunities for making the world a better place.
+The rise of AI opens the door to unimaginable opportunities for making the world a better place.
 However, challenges abound.
-My research goal is to enhance these powerful tools to be robust, reliable, and efficient for critical applications in our daily lives.
+My research goal is to enhance the learning techniques in AI to be robust, reliable, and efficient for critical applications in our daily lives
 ![Research](/images/research1.png)